-This research project is funded by the EPA under the Green Enterprise programme and will run from July 2018 to April 2019.
+This research project was funded by the EPA under the Green Enterprise programme and ran from July 2018 to December 2019.

 The EPA hosted a webinar, the first of a series on Green Enterprise projects, to disseminate the Bulky Item Reuse project.
 Over 50 atttendees heard about the challenges – and opportunities – to avoid the skip and find an outlet for bulky items.

 You can watch the full presentation or download the slides across.